Shopify/polaris/polaris.shopify.com/content/version-guides/migrating-from-v11-to-v12.md

 ### Buttons beside inputs

 Default buttons have decreased in height and no longer match the height of some inputs, namely [`TextField`](/components/selection-and-input/text-field) and [`Select`](/components/selection-and-input/select).
-To get a buttons matching the height of input fields, use the large size by using the `large` size variant of [`Button`](/components/actions/button).
+To update a button's height to match the new height of input fields, use the large size by using the `large` size variant of [`Button`](/components/actions/button).

 ```diff
 - <TextField connectedRight={<Button icon={DeleteMajor} />} />